marick/lens2/mostly_words/for_access_novices.md

 ```

 Looks pretty clear: every word is about either the path or the
-operation to be done on what's at the end.
+update to be done on whatever's at its end.
 Alternately, we can use
 syntax that's a little longer but not as reliant on macro magic to
 describe the path: